Thursday, 7 August 2025

 Why the Hiss Disappears

-• Many fuzz circuits amplify everything—including power noise.
+• Fuzz circuits amplify everything—including power noise.

 • Switching from a noisy supply to a battery removes ripple and interference.
 Non-alkaline batteries (like carbon-zinc or even rechargeable NiMH cells) can sometimes work better in fuzz circuits.